Zachary Tyler Ray Carper

 The obituary above was submitted by Zach’s loved ones.
 The Lost Coast Outpost runs obituaries of Humboldt County residents at no charge.
 See guidelines here.

-To send flowers to Zachary's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Zachary Carper, please visit our floral store.